nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/USING_NESTED_DATA.md

 ## New Animal Details Component

 Create a new component in the animal directory which will be responsible for showing all the details of the animal.
+Be sure to include state for the various pieces of data you are expecting with `useState` and setting the data with `useEffect`.

 > ##### `/src/components/animal/AnimalDetail.js`